Install Registry Scanner

 AWS ECR Organizational

 AWS organizational accounts have a management account with multiple member accounts and multiple registries or regions.
-This option allows scanning of all registries on any member account or region of an AWS Organization.
+This option allows scanning of all registries on any member account or the region of an AWS Organization.
 The Kubernetes cluster that the registry will scan may be inside or outside of AWS.

 Process Overview